Power Bicycle

 Now that we have covered the fundamentals, the following section delves into the major bicycle motor kits available.
 I have ranked the kits from best to worst, highlighting the advantages and drawbacks of each motor type.

 The winner of the best gas bicycle motor is the 80cc engine kit.
-80CC bicycle engines are perfect for anyone who wants to build their own motorized bicycle.
-80cc engine kits are easy to install, provide the best bang for buck, and they have heaps of power for a bicycle!
+80cc bicycle engines are perfect for anyone who wants to start their first project.
+They are easy to install, deliver the best bang for buck, and they have heaps of grunt.

-Standard 80cc engine kits are a great platform to start your motorized bicycle experience.
-Most often, they are the best option for motorized bicycle projects.
-These motors have heaps of torque, fuel consumption of just under 40 MPG, and a cruising speed is around 25 MPH.
+Standard 80cc engines are a great platform to start your riding experience.
+Most often, they are the best option for imaginative projects.
+They have heaps of torque, fuel consumption of just under 40 MPG, and a top speed is around 28 MPH.

-The 80cc engine kit has been the most popular option for motorize bicycles for over 20 years.
-Fabrication has matured over the years and brackets, barrel porting, and they have improved bearings to better the product.
+80cc kits have been the most popular option for over 20 years.
+Fabrication has matured, and brackets, barrel porting, have improved to better the product.

-In addition, there are lots of low-cost performance parts available to tune the engine if you feel you need more grunt.
+There are lots of low-cost performance parts to tune the engine if you feel you need more grunt.

 There are a number of upgrade options for motorized bicycle engines.
 The most popular upgrade is the Rongtong carb.